-See statement in "COMPLIANCE WITH STS REQUIREMENTS", §(j), <<[...] for the purpose of compliance with article 20, paragraph 11, of the EU Securitisation Regulation, as a result of the representations given by each Originator under the Warranty and Indemnity Agreements, the C.R.Asti Criteria and the Biver Criteria, at the Valuation Date and at the Transfer Date, the Portfolio does not include Claims qualified as exposures in default within the meaning of article 178, paragraph 1, of Regulation (EU) no. 575/2013 or as exposures to a credit-impaired debtor or guarantor, who, to the best of its knowledge: (i) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt-restructuring process with regard to his non-performing exposures within three years prior to the date of transfer of the underlying exposures to the Issuer, (ii) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history, or (iii) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than the ones of comparable exposures held by it which have not been assigned under the Securitisation.
-Each Originator has represented and warranted that, with respect to each Claim, each Borrower has paid at least one instalment (including principal and interest or interest only) of the relevant amortisation pate as the Valuation Date.
-In particular (i) under the Warranty and Indemnity Agreements each Originator has represented and warranted that no Claim was classified on the Valuation Date as i "default", "past due", "unlikely to pay", "sofferenza a sistema", past due forborne or which is re-performing on 31 March 2019 and/or on the Valuation Date has been transferred to the Issuer>>.
+See "Description of the Transaction Documents" - "The Warranty and Indemnity Agreement", §(i) where it is represented that <<(i) [...] the Portfolio does not include receivables to be qualified in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or receivables vis-à-vis a credit-impaired debtor or guarantor, who, to the best of the Originator's knowledge: (i) has been declared insolvent or had a court grant his creditors a final non-appealable right of enforcement or material damages as a result of a missed payment within three years prior to the date of origination or has undergone a debt restructuring process with regard to his non-performing exposures in the three years preceding the Valuation Date; (ii) was, at the time of origination of the relevant Receivable, where applicable, on a public credit registry of persons with adverse credit history; or (iii) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for not securitised Comparable Assets>>.